TUDelftNAS/SDN-NaaSPlatform/NaaSPlatform/README.md

 NaaSPlatform is completely written in Python 2.7 due to its simplicity, interoperability, support and platform agnostic nature.
 Thus, NaaSPlatform will run in all OS distributions and environments with Python version 2.x installed.

-NaaSPlatform has been tested and implemented in systems with Debaian-based Linux OS and Python version 2.7 installed.
+NaaSPlatform has been tested and implemented in systems with Debian-based Linux OS and Python version 2.7 installed.

 ### Python packages